zhaoweih/Shadowsocks-Tutorial/README_en.md

 ![](./images/libev/7.png)

 ⚠️ Attention: You need to disable the system firewall at the end.
-Just paste the following command and press Enter **(this step is important; otherwise, the server connection may fail)**.
+Just paste the following command and press Enter.

 ```bash
 systemctl stop firewalld